tinymce/beehive-flow/README.md

 Branches
 --------

-A single mainline branch called "master" or "main" is used.
+A single mainline branch called "main" is used.
 All new features and fixes are merged first to the main branch, then cherry-picked to other branches as necessary.

 ```
   main